dhoer/choco-selenium/ReadMe.md

 ### Standalone

-Install and configure standalone server to use chrome and write to a log file.
+Install standalone server to use chrome and write to a log file.

 ```
 $capabilites = @(